Skip to main content

 Pending Items

-• Power cycle Brother printer → set to DHCP → get 10.42.0.x address
+• Power cycle Brother printer → set to DHCP → get an address on the active LAN

 • Reconfigure CUPS with new printer IP